All Episodes

 But he's truly crushing them.

-Now, nobody's perfect, and I understand There's always going to be the naysayers, and there's always going to be fair criticism.
+Now, nobody's perfect, and I understand there's always going to be the naysayers and there's always going to be fair criticism.

 So that's all fine.

-But if if you can't understand and appreciate what Trump has done in 14 days, then you're really just not being honest.
+But if you can't understand and appreciate what Trump has done in 14 days, then you're really just not being honest.

 And you don't even want to have an open mind at all.

-I'm not sure there's anything Trump could do, and you know, I'm being facetious, but I mean, in reality, I don't know if there's anything Trump can do at this point to make me regret voting for him.
+And, you know, I'm being facetious, but I mean, in reality, I don't know if there's anything Trump can do at this point to make me regret voting for him.

 Pardoning the January 6ers alone makes me never probably regret my vote.